 Obviously, you can't use city water if you are out in the woods (boondocking) or if you are camping without water hookups.

 If that's where you are going, you need to fill your freshwater tank before you get there.

 Water Pressure Regulator

-A water pressure regulator is essential to use when you are connected to any outside water supply.
+A water pressure regulator is a must-have for RV camping when you are connected to any outside water supply.